insure logo

 It’s important to note that your insurance rates could increase following an accident, even if you weren’t the one driving.
 The claim would be filed under your policy, and any resulting premium hike would be your responsibility.

-Does my insurance cover unlisted drivers in an accident?
+Does car insurance cover unlisted drivers in an accident?

-“Policy provisions often specify how often the vehicle can be driven — typically up to 12 trips –and have exclusions for household occupants or immediate family members,” Walker says.
+“Policy provisions often specify how often the vehicle can be driven — typically up to 12 trips — and have exclusions for household occupants or immediate family members,” says Walker.
+That means if someone drives your car occasionally with your consent, they’re probably covered, but it’s not guaranteed.

 What happens if someone crashes your car and causes damage?

-If a friend crashes your car and causes minimal damage to only your vehicle, your collision coverage will typically pay for repairs, but you’ll need to cover the deductible.
-Keep in mind, this claim could increase your insurance rates, even if your friend has their own insurance.
+If a friend crashes your car and causes minimal damage to only your vehicle, your collision insurance will typically pay for repairs (if you have it), but you’ll need to cover the deductible.
+Remember that this claim could increase your insurance rates, even if your friend has their own insurance.

 The graph below shows who pays for damages based on multiple scenarios.